-Term Definition Basin A depressed area where sediments have accumulated during geologic time and considered to be prospective for oil and gas deposits Bitumen Heavy, viscous crude oil Bluesky Formation The Bluesky is fine to medium grained, usually glauconitic, partly calcareous or sideritic, salt and pepper sandstone with fair porosity.
-Chert granules and pebbles occur near the top, with thin shale interbedded CHOPS throughout.
+Term Definition D : Basin A depressed area where sediments have accumulated during geologic time and considered to be prospective for Bitumen oil and gas deposits Heavy, viscous crude oil The Bluesky is fine to medium grained, usually glauconitic, partly calcareous or sideritic, salt and pepper Diaesky I officiation sandstone with fair porosity.
+Chert granules and pebbles occur near the top, with thin shale interbedded throughout.
 The thickness is 0-46 meters in the Peace River plains subsurface.
-It thins to the south and southeast Cold Heavy Oil Production with Sand Carboniferous The period of geological time between 360 and 286 million years ago.
-A series of stratified rocks and associated Caroomicroas volcanic rocks which occur above the Devonian or Old Sandstone and below the Permian or Triassic systems belonging to the Carboniferous period Cretaceous Period A period 144 to 65 million years ago Lies above the Elkton Formation and ranges from mid-to-upper Visean in age (345.3 to 326.4 million years ago) Development The phase in which a proven oil or gas field is brought into production by drilling production (development) wells Drilling The using of a rig and crew for the drilling, suspension, production testing, capping, plugging and abandoning, deepening, plugging back, sidetracking, re-drilling or reconditioning of a well Drilling Logs Recorded observations made of rock chips cut from the formation by the drill bit, and brought to the surface with the mud, as well as rate of penetration of the drill bit through rock formations.
-Used by geologists to obtain formation data Exploration The phase of operations which covers the search for oil or gas by carrying out detailed geological and geophysical Exploration surveys followed up where appropriate by exploratory drilling.
-Compare to "Development" phase Jurassic Period Between 206 and 144 million years ago Mineral Lease A legal instrument executed by a mineral owner granting exclusive right to another to explore, drill and produce oil and gas from a piece of land Porosity The ratio of the volume of void spaces in a rock or sediment to the total volume of the rock or sediment Reserves Generally the amount of oil or gas in a particular reservoir that is available for production Reservoir The underground rock formation where oil and gas has accumulated.
+It thins to the south and southeast CHOPS Cold Heavy Oil Production with Sand Carboniferous A series of stratified rocks and associated volcanic rocks which occur above the Devonian or Old Sandstone and below the Permian or Triassic systems belonging to the Carboniferous period Cretaceous Period A period occurring subsequent to the Jurassic period Debolt Formation Lies above the Elkton Formation and ranges from mid-to-upper Visean in age Development The phase in which a proven oil or gas field is brought into production by drilling production (development) wells Drilling The using of a rig and crew for the drilling, suspension, production testing, capping, plugging and abandoning, deepening, plugging back, sidetracking, re-drilling or reconditioning of a well Drilling Logs Recorded observations made of rock chips cut from the formation by the drill bit, and brought to the surface with the mud, as well as rate of penetration of the drill bit through rock formations.
+Used by geologists to obtain formation data Exploration The phase of operations which covers the search for oil or gas by carrying out detailed geological and geophysical surveys followed up where appropriate by exploratory drilling.
+Compare to "Development" phase Jurassic Period A period occurring subsequent to the Carboniferous period but prior to the Cretaceous period Mineral Lease A legal instrument executed by a mineral owner granting exclusive right to another to explore, drill and produce oil and gas from a piece of land Porosity The ratio of the volume of void spaces in a rock or sediment to the total volume of the rock or sediment Reserves Generally, the amount of oil or gas in a particular reservoir that is available for production Reservoir The underground rock formation where oil and gas has accumulated.
 It consists of a porous rock to hold the oil or gas, and a cap rock that prevents its escape.